MircoBabin/BuildStamp/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/MircoBabin/BuildStamp/blob/master/LICENSE.md)

 # BuildStamp
 BuildStamp is a compilation tool.
-It stamps the compilation date/time into a source file.
-Use BuildStamp in the Pre-build event to inject compilation date/time.
-It can also digitally sign any executable.
+Use BuildStamp in the Pre-build event to inject compilation date/time and adjust the versionumber in the VersionInfo resource file.

+- It stamps the compilation date/time into a source file
+- It updates the VersionInfo.rc resource file with a versionumber listed in a sourcefile.
+- It can also digitally sign any executable.
 The codesign certificate can be on disk or in [KeePass](https://keepass.info/ "KeePass").

 # Download binary
 For Windows (.NET framework 4), [the latest version can be found here](https://github.com/MircoBabin/BuildStamp/releases/latest "Latest Version").